jaredly/j3/Roadmap.md

   and evaluator IDs should include like a `timestamp` (file save) time.
   AND cache should have a timestamp that needs to match the `state` in order for it to be valid.
+- [ ] let's punt parsing over the bridge into the worker. we don't actually use it, and it will be nice to not need an evaluator in the main thread.

 - [x] why is it saying that namespaces need updating